naknode/finni-takehome/readme.md

 #### Getting Started

+- Create the database `finnitakehome` in PostgreSQL.

 - Install pnpm `npm install -g pnpm`.

 - In root folder: run `pnpm install`.

-- Go to `/server` folder, and update the `.env` file from the `.env.template` file and add the PostgreSQL database you created.
+- Go to `/server` folder, and update the `.env` file from the `.env.template` file with your PostgreSQL credentials and table.

 - Then run `./node_modules/.bin/prisma generate`, to generate the Prisma schema/files needed.